Thursday, January 18, 2007

 Shrimp Creole

-Adapted from the New Orleans Cookbook by Rima and Richard Collins
+Adapted from The New Orleans Cookbook by Richard and Rima Collins

-Check out the recipe for Crabmeat Mandeville, which is a good starter with this dish.
-The Baked Banana Splits in Orange Butterscotch Sauce is a good dessert.
+Crabmeat Mandeville is a good starter with this dish, and Baked Banana Splits in Orange Butterscotch is a good dessert.

 For the Roux: